Homotopy equivalences between p-subgroup categories: Brown posets and transporter categories

 \section{Brown posets and transporter categories}

+We now begin the process of proving the results summarized in Theorem~\ref{thm:summary}, which will take up the remainder of the paper.

 Let $G$ be a finite group of order divisible by $p$ and $\cat SG{}$ the poset of $p$-subgroups of $G$.
 The Brown poset for $G$ is the subposet $\cat SG* = \cat SG{(1,G]}$ of nonidentity $p$-subgroups of $G$.
-The results of this section are not new.
+We show that the homotopy type of $\cat SG*$ is determined by either the elementary abelian $p$-subgoups of $G$, or the $G$-radical subgroups of $G$, as well as showing that the full subcategory of $p$-selfcentralizing subgroups of $G$ has its homotopy determined by the $G$-radical, $p$-selfcentralizing subgroups.
+The results of this section are not new, but they provide the template of our argument, which we outline now:

+For each claim of Theorem~\ref{thm:SG}, we break the proof into two separate parts: The computation of the Euler characteristic of the general (co)slice of the larger category, and actual proof of homotopy equivalence through an application of Bouc's Theorem~\ref{lemma:boucEI2}.
+These parts are labelled {\bf[EC]} and {\bf[HE]}, respectively.
+The truth of the result is shown in the second part, whereas the Euler characteristics calculation is not, strictly speaking, necessary for the proof of the Theorem.
+Instead, it is offered as a moral argument as to why we should expect the result to be true, following Remark~\ref{rmk:BoucInterpretation}.

+Let us consider as a toy example Part (a) of Theorem~\ref{thm:SG}, which is Quillen's result \cite{quillen78} that the homotopy type of $\cat SG*$ is determined by the subposet $\cat SG{*+\mathrm{eab}}$ of elementary abelian $p$-subgroups.
+By Theorem~\ref{lemma:boucEI2}, we must find those objects $K$ of $\cat SG*$ whose proper slice categories $\cat SG*//K$ are not contractible.
+We will ultimately see that says that the objects are precisely the elementary abelian $p$-subgroups of $G$ (the ``second part'' of the proof), but first we pretend not to know this and ask what sort of subgroups we should consider.
+A good first guess would be those objects whose proper slice categories have nonzero reduced Euler characteristic, as those proper slice categories are necessarily noncontractible.
+This does not guarantee that all other objects have contractible proper slice categories, but with a little more work, this turns out to be the case.
+This basic chain of reasoning will be repeated for all of the similar results that follow.